lugvitc/webring/README.md

 </details>

 # Privacy Notes
 This info is public, and syndicated to (shared with) [webring-vit.vercel.app](https://webring-vit.vercel.app).
 So other VIT webring websites, people using RSS feeds/crawlbots, or the Internet Archive, etc. may automatically copy these details any time, without your knowledge.
+If you're concerned about privacy doxxing osint or whatever take this into mind.
 Join the webring and add your details here **only if you're fine with that**.